KassandraOrtega/Microservices/README.md

 23. Monitoring APIs with Spring Boot Actuator
 24. Implementing Static Filtering for RESTful Service
 25. Implementing Dynamic Filtering for RESTful Service
-26. Versioning RESTful Services - Basic Approach with URIs - Versioning
+26. Versioning RESTful Services - Basic Approach with URIs- Versioning
-        1. Media type versioning (a.k.a “content negotiation” or “accept header”) - Github
+- Media type versioning (a.k.a “content negotiation” or “accept header”)
+    - Github
-        2. (Custom) headers versioning - Microsoft
+- (Custom) headers versioning
+    - Microsoft
+- URI Versioning
-        3. URI Versioning - Twitter
+    - Twitter
+- Parameter versioning
-        4. Parameter versioning - Amazon
+    - Amazon
+- Factors
+    - URI Pollution
+    - Misuse of HTTP Headers
+    - Caching
-        5. Factors - URI Pollution - Misuse of HTTP Headers - Caching - Can we execute the request on the browser? - API Documentation
+    - Can we execute the request on the browser?
+    - API Documentation
-        6. No Perfect Solution
+-  No Perfect Solution
 27. Versioning RESTful Services - Header and Content Negotiation Approach
 28. Implementing Bacis Authentication with Spring Security
 29. Overview of Connection RESTful Service to JPA